nware1066/independent-tomato/README.md

 # Wins

-I was able to get some real understanding of how React functions, how components work together and a stong understanding of "Data down, Actions up".
+I was able to get some real understanding of how React functions and components work together as well as a much stronger understanding of "Data down, Actions up".

 I was able to successfully fetch and post and update state in different components than were the functions were invoked.